SkyVenture112/LLM-Literature-Review/README.md

 ## ChatGPT-Generated Response

-Object-oriented (OOP), imperative, and functional programming languages represent different paradigms in programming, each offering unique approaches to solving problems.
-Their development histories and rates of adoption have been influenced by various factors like the problems they aim to solve, ease of use, and the programming communities that embrace them."

-With regards to the specific differences in development and adoption, ChatGPT wrote:
+With regards to the specific differences in development and adoption, ChatGPT wrote the folllowing:

 ### Paradigm Complexity and Learning Curve: